carbon-language/carbon-lang/docs/design/expressions/member_access.md

 For a simple member access, the second operand is a word.
 If the first operand is a type, facet, package, or namespace, a search for the word is performed in the first operand.
 Otherwise, a search for the word is performed in the type of the first operand.
 In either case, the search must succeed.
+In the latter case, if the result is an instance member, then [instance binding](#instance-binding) is performed on the first operand.

 For a compound member access, the second operand is evaluated as a compile-time constant to determine the member being accessed.
-The evaluation is required to succeed and to result in a member of a facet, type, or interface.
+The evaluation is required to succeed and to result in a member of a type, interface, or non-type facet.
 If the result is an instance member, then [instance binding](#instance-binding) is always performed on the first operand.